-Division Name Program Name Description Equal Opportunity Internal: Compliance with Equal Employment Opportunity Laws Investigate employee complaints of harassment or discrimination; provide guidance to management on equal opportunity issues; conduct targeted recruitment efforts to increase the number of applications from demographic groups under-represented in the County's workforce, as identified by the current Alachua County Equal Employment Opportunity Plan; monitor the recruitment and selection process and other formal employee actions for compliance with federal and state equal opportunity laws; conduct equal opportunity training for management and employees; prepare and submit federal workforce reports as required.
+Division Name Program Name Description CareerSource NCF Administration In 2024, CareerSource North Central Florida transitioned from being a division of the Alachua County Board of County Commissioners to being a separate entity.
+While Alachua County continues to serve as the Fiscal Agent and Administrative Entity for the newly consolidated sixcounty Workforce Development Area 26 (LWDA 26), the County will no longer manage day-to-day operations.
+Equal Opportunity Internal: Compliance with Equal Employment Opportunity Laws Investigate employee complaints of harassment or discrimination; provide guidance to management on equal opportunity issues; conduct targeted recruitment efforts to increase the number of applications from demographic groups under-represented in the County's workforce, as identified by the current Alachua County Equal Employment Opportunity Plan; monitor the recruitment and selection process and other formal employee actions for compliance with federal and state equal opportunity laws; conduct equal opportunity training for management and employees; prepare and submit federal workforce reports as required.
 Assist in responding to discrimination charges filed with external agencies against the County.
 Equal Opportunity Internal: Compliance with disability accessibility laws and regulations and federal regulations governing the programs and services of public entities.
 Ensure that County employment programs and services are accessible to persons with disabilities.
 Review newly constructed or renovated County facilities for ADA accessibility.
 Coordinate the activities of the Citizens Disability Advisory Committee and conduct public education and outreach events.
 Ensure non-discrimination in the provision of County programs and services based on protected status such as race, age, and national origin.
 Investigate citizen complaints of discrimination against a County program or service.
 The EO Manager serves as the County's designated ADA Coordinator as required by Title II of the ADA; and as the Title VI Coordinator.
-Equal Opportunity External Programs: Human Rights Ordinance/Wage Recovery Ordinance Administer the County's Human Rights Ordinance which prohibits discrimination in employment, housing and public accommodations.
-Receive and investigate/resolve complaints; conduct public education and outreach efforts.
-Serve as liaison to the Human Rights Advisory Board.
-Administer Wage Recovery Ordinance which prohibits the non-payment or under-payment of wages.
-Conciliate/resolve complaints.